Elin-Modding-Resources/Elin.Docs/articles/2_Getting Started/sourcesheet_setup.md

 ### Before You Begin

+In source sheets, multi-language support is provided through columns that control localized text.

 Let's first understand some basics, taking a column group like `name_JP` and `name` as an example:
 + The column with the `_JP` suffix in the group is the Japanese column.
 + The column without a suffix is the English column, but it can also be used as the translation column.